fpcorso/data-blog/content/helpscout-api-csv.md

 })
 ```

-Lastly, check their 'totalPages' key against the page we are on to see if we have retrieved all the conversations:
+Lastly, check their 'totalPages' key against the page we are on to see if we have retrieved all the conversations.
+If not, increment the current page and then we'll start the process over again.

 ```
 :::python
 if page == conversations['page']['totalPages']:
     all_conversations = True
     continue
+else:
+    page += 1
 ```

-NEXT STEPS
+Great!
+We now have our script ready to run.
+You can see all this code together [in my GitHub gist here](https://gist.github.com/fpcorso/702b80f162b2984fbd87a273af1a6f85).

+## Next Steps

+Go ahead and run your script to retrieve all the conversations from your Help Scout mailbox.

+If you were looking to just get a backup, then you are good to go.
+If you wanted the data to perform data analysis, you can now open the file in Excel or use pandas with it.
+Or, if this was the first step of your data pipeline, you could now start working on the next step in the pipeline.